agustinsivoplas/compose-multiplatform-software-factory-agent/README.md

 ## 🤝 Contributing

-We welcome contributions to make the **Antigravity Factory** even smarter!
+We welcome contributions to make the **Google Antigravity Factory** even smarter!
 If you have ideas for new skills, prompt optimizations, or bug fixes for newer Kotlin versions, please feel free to contribute:

 1. **Fork** the repository.
 2. **Create a new branch** for your feature or fix (`git checkout -b feature/amazing-new-skill`).